United States Bicentennial: Logo

 Bruce N. Blackburn, co-designer of the modernized NASA insignia, designed the logo.
 The logo consisted of a white five-point star inside a stylized star of red, white and blue.
 It was encircled by the inscription American Revolution Bicentennial 1776–1976 in Helvetica Regular.
 An early use of the logo was on a 1971 US postage stamp.
 The logo became a flag that flew at many government facilities throughout the United States and appeared on many other souvenirs and postage stamps issued by the Postal Service.
-NASA painted the logo on the Vehicle Assembly Building at the Kennedy Space Center in 1976 where it remained until 1998 when the agency replaced it with its own emblem as part of 40th anniversary celebrations.
+NASA painted the logo on the Vehicle Assembly Building at the Kennedy Space Center in 1976 where it remained until 1998 when the agency replaced it with its own emblem as part of its 40th anniversary celebrations.

 1973 events

-Protestors gathering outside of Faneuil Hall in Boston prior to the reenactment of the Boston Tea Party.
-Signs protesting oil conglomerates and the Nixon administration can be seen in the crowd.

 Boston Oil Party

 In 1973, on the shores of Boston Harbor, activists and history enthusiasts recreated the Boston Tea Party.
 Participants and spectators boasted signs and effigies in an effort to promote "environmental protection, racial justice, an end to corporate profiteering, and the impeachment of Richard Nixon."
 Several people threw packages and oil barrels labeled "Gulf Oil" and "Exxon" into Boston Harbor in symbolic opposition to corporate power, in the style of the Boston Tea Party.
 This reenactment later was termed as the "Boston Oil Party", and roughly 10,000 people witnessed the dumping of oil conglomerates, as well as the hanging of an effigy of President Nixon.